 JET participants arriving from Brazil, China, Korea and Peru arrive and begin their one-year appointment in April.
 A small number of JET participants from other countries also arrive at this time.
 After attending orientation, participants travel to their placement prefectures.

-JET participants coming from English speaking countries attend this orientation (A group arrivals, B group arrivals, and C group arrivals) before being dispatched to their placement prefectures.
+The majority of JET participants except for participants from Brazil, China, Korea, and Peru attend this orientation before being dispatched to their placement prefectures.